ENERGY SOURCES AND STORAGE DEVICES

 bombardment AND hence secondary coolant

-3. 14.Using Helium gas in GCFBR has many
+is not needed. - 14.Using Helium gas in GCFBR has many

 advantages.